ddprrt/ddprrt.github.io/_posts/2019-08-19-typescript-match-the-exact-object-shape.md

 ```

 This complements the way JavaScript works really well and gives you both flexibility and type safety.
-There are some occassions where you might want to rely on the exact shape of an object.
+There are some scenarios where you might want the exact shape of an object.
 E.g.
 when you send data to backend that errors if it gets too much information.

 ```javascript